The Whipping Cult

 Ardith & Her Children

-The violence was a little too intense for one of the spectators who regularly saw whippings that drew blood.
-Anna Halverson made a fatal mistake when she stood up and tried to stop Curtis.
+The violence was too intense for one of the spectators even though they regularly saw whippings that drew blood.
+Anna Halverson stood up and tried to stop Curtis.
 He turned his attention to her and didn’t stop lashing until cult members Fred Bauer and Pat Doyle walked in on the crime scene.

 Obviously, no one called 911.
 Bauer and Pat Doyle picked up the women and wrapped them in sheets before placing them in separate beds.
-Then they dealt with Curtis’s misbehavior, giving him the whipping of a lifetime with the metal end of a garden hose.
-After that, it seems everyone went to bed like it was just another night at the trap house.
+Then they dealt with Curtis’s misbehavior, giving him, get this, the whipping of a lifetime.
+They used the metal end of a garden hose.
+When it was over it seems everyone went to bed like nothing fucking happened.

 curtbackbetter.jpg